Johnny Depp Gets Unfavorable Decisions on Jury Instructions

 Jurors in the defamation trial between Johnny Depp and Amber Heard will not consider whether Adam Waldman, Depp’s former attorney who was kicked off of the case, had free speech protections when he made allegedly defamatory statements against Heard.

-Waldman, other than Heard and Depp, is the central figure of the trial.
+Other than Heard and Depp, Waldman is the central figure of the trial.
 Heard has claimed that Depp, through Waldman, defamed her by calling her abuse accusations a hoax.

 Related Stories